 Commercial, industrial, agricultural, non-profit and multifamily (with five or more units) properties are eligible to participate in the Colorado C-PACE program.
 Colorado C-PACE financing is only available for buildings that are located in a county that has opted to participate in the program.

 In order to become eligible, C.R.S.
 32-20-105(c) requires the Board of County Commissioners to adopt a resolution authorizing Colorado’s New Energy Improvement District (NEID) to conduct the Colorado C-PACE program within that county.
 In addition, the resolution must authorize the county to enter into the NEID-County Participation Agreement with the District.
 Once the county and the District sign that agreement, that county will be part of the Colorado C-PACE program, and projects located within that county may be funded using Colorado C-PACE financing.

 Visit the Participating Counties page of this website for a current list of Counties participating in the Colorado C-PACE program.
-C-PACE may only accept Pre-Qualification Submission Forms from property owners located in counties that have joined the program by passing a simple “opt-in” resolution.
-Feel free to email us at firstname.lastname@example.org if you have questions about getting a non-participating county to join Colorado C-PACE.
+C-PACE may only accept Pre-Qualification Submission Forms from property owners located in counties that have joined the program by passing a simple opt-in resolution.
+Feel free to email firstname.lastname@example.org if you have questions about getting a non-participating county to join Colorado C-PACE.

-Funding for Colorado C-PACE financing will be provided by private capital providers, which may be banks, specialty financiers, institutional investors, insurance companies or other capital providers.
-No state funds are anticipated to be made available for funding Colorado C-PACE projects.
+Funding for C-PACE financing is provided by private capital providers, which may include banks, specialty financiers, institutional investors, insurance companies, or other capital providers.

 Colorado C-PACE has been designed with an open source funding model that allows for any qualified capital provider to participate in funding eligible C-PACE projects.